 History of the Memorial

-The Veterans Memorial was built to honor the men and women who served in our military forces during the 200-plus years of our country's history.
+The Georgetown-Williamson County Veteran's Memorial Plaza located in Sun City, was built to honor the men and women who served in our armed forces during the 200-plus years of our country's history.
 The idea for a memorial was initially proposed by Retired Navy Commander Bob Kelety, a resident of Sun City Texas and veteran of World War II, the Korean War and the conflict in Vietnam.
-Even in the earliest years of the community, a high percentage of Sun City Texas residents served in our military forces, and the organizers of the memorial felt that those veterans deserved to be recognized for their service.
-Due to his persistence, Bob Kelety's idea for a memorial was expanded with initial drawings, and a proposed site was selected along with a committee of residents responsible for raising funds and overseeing construction.
+Even in the earliest years of the community, a high percentage of Sun City Texas residents served in our armed forces, and the organizers of the memorial felt that those veterans deserved to be recognized for their service.
+Due to his persistence, Bob Kelety's idea for a memorial was expanded with initial drawings, and a proposed site was selected along with a committee of residents who were given the responsibility for raising funds and overseeing the construction.
 The concept was approved by the Community Association Board of Directors on May 23, 2002, and the Veterans Memorial Steering Committee set about to raise approximately $200,000.
 Funds were raised by selling engraved bricks, which are still being sold today, and by seeking local businesses to be sponsors.
 By February 2003, the required funds were on hand including some service-in-kind provided by several companies.
-After construction, The Georgetown-Williamson County Veterans Memorial Plaza was dedicated on Memorial Day, Monday, May 26, 2003.
+Construction began immediately, and the Georgetown-Williamson County Veterans Memorial Plaza was completed in record time to be dedicated on Memorial Day, Monday, May 26, 2003.

 Memorial Day 2003

-Today, the Veterans Memorial Plaza is embedded with more than 3,600 engraved bricks.
-The venue hosts events from graduations and award ceremonies to band concerts and lectures.
-In Sun City Texas, the two most recognized events are the annual Memorial Day and Veterans Day ceremonies.
-Both events feature a full program of music, service recognition, and a guest speaker.
+Today, the Georgetown-Williamson County Veterans Memorial Plaza is embedded with more than 5000 engraved bricks to memorialize and honor Veterans and Military Units.
+The Plaza is available to all residents of Williamson County for various events, from graduations, weddings, award ceremonies to band concerts and lectures.
+The two most recognized events are the annual Memorial Day and Veterans Day ceremonies.
+Both events feature a full program of music, service recognition, and guest speakers.
+In 2023 the Veterans Memorial Plaza added a Patriot Day ceremony to recognize the first responders and military who protect us every day and in remembrance of those Americans and veterans who died in the terrorist attack on September 11, 2001.